kbdaitch/bardo.github.com/source/_posts/testing-your-ui-router-configuration.md

 title: Unit-test your ui-router configuration
 date: 2014-06-11 17:26
 description: Unit-test your ui-router configuration
-tags: [angular, ui-router, unit testing, coverage]
 cta: Read about how to unit-test your app's states
 subject: JavaScript
 layout: post
 ---

 `ui-router` comes with a lot of goodies through it's rich states configuration.
 If you are like me and are tapping into all <!-- more --> of what `$stateProvider.state` method provides through its parameters, all your data is injected through resolvers and state's data object, while all the enter/exit state logic comes in through the handlers (`onEnter` and `onExit`).

 As you get initiated into ui-router, you may begin to notice that your code is slowly migrating from controllers to the state configuration.
 Controller thus becomes, more and more, a decorator of the view.
 This is all good as long as unit-test coverage doesn't suffer.
 To ensure your states are well tested, take heart and start writing unit-tests to measure whether your states are happy!